Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 * A "Tour Experience" section which gives a short introduction as to what tour bookers can expect from the tour.
 * A “Quick Info” sub-section, detailing important information such as duration of the tour, meeting point, tour type and more.
 * An “Itinerary” section which gives website visitors a more elaborate description about the four cuisines they will get to try on the tour.
-* A "Pricing" section listing the price per person, categorized by the age range they fall into
+* A "Pricing" section listing the price per person, categorized by the age range they fall into.

 **5.2.
 To clarify questions they have about the tour or get in touch with the team:**